saurabh-hirani/prometheus-remote-write-tuning-parallelism/README.md

-This repo contains the sample code use for [Prometheus Remote Write at Scale based on real-life experiences](https://last9.io/blog/how-to-scale-prometheus-remote-write/) post.
+This repo contains the reference code used for the following post:

+- Deep dive into how to improve and tune Prometheus Remote Write at Scale based on real-life experiences documented at https://last9.io/blog/how-to-scale-prometheus-remote-write/